 The U.S. Department of Agriculture publishes a plant hardiness zone map.
 The 2012 map separates the United States into 13 zones with multiple subzones.
 If you love to learn about your zone, their website is pretty interesting (visit it here).
-Frankly, its far too complex for the question, “When will my lawn turn green?”
 The map does show a clear line between regions with cool-season grasses and warm-season grasses.
-Interstate 70 closely follows the line between these regions.
+In the eastern US, Interstate 70 closely follows the line between these regions.
+Most homeowners have lawns with both cool and warm season grasses and understanding the blends in your lawn helps predict when and how to mow.

 The ability to go dormant under duress defines a quality grass species.
-Cool-season grasses will go dormant when temperatures fall below 40 degrees and during dry conditions above 90 degrees.
+Common cool season grasses go dormant when temperatures fall below 40 degrees and during dry conditions above 90 degrees.
 Warm-season grasses typically tolerate higher temperatures.
-They also tend to be more adaptive than cool-season grasses-halting growth during cold dips and responding when temperatures rise.
-History displays a pattern for typical growth periods.
+They also tend to be more adaptive than cool-season grasses.
+Warm season grasses halt growth during cold dips and respond quickly when temperatures rise.
+As the map I referenced above demonstrates, history displays a pattern for typical growth periods.

 Species like Bermuda grass and St. Augustine grass require much higher temperatures before emerging.
 Soil temperatures above 70 degrees are needed for most warm season species.
 When daytime temperatures reach 80 degrees and nighttime temperatures don’t dip below 65 degrees, warm-season grasses will thrive.
 In southern regions of the United States, these grasses will remain hardy from the first of March through September.
 Warm-season grasses are a bit more agile than cool-season counterparts.
 Because these species may stunt growth in response to dips and spikes in temperature, I like to add blend warm season species into sunny spots, high traffic areas and along hills even in cooler regions.
 When temperatures stabilize, warm-season grass will quickly recover and prevent bare patches.